myllynen/rhel-ansible-roles/roles/system_init/README.md

 <pre>
 ---
+# Perform minor cleanups after system
+# initial installation.
+See the tasks
+# for details.
+Using this role is by
+# no means mandatory or required.

 # Actions to take after initialization
 # reboot - reboot after initialization
 # syslog - write message to system log